maximemoreillon/rpi_robot/README.md

 Conversely, it broadcasts the scan results of the ultrasonic sensor on the network.
 This was made to allow the robot to be controlled using a Nintendo DS running a custom software.

+The code for the UDP communication was made by Silver Moon (m00n.silv3r@gmail.com).